mstksg/inCode/copy/entries/dependent-haskell-1.md

 The most stressful part of programming happens when you have to tenuously hold a complex and fragile network of ideas and constraints in your brain, and any slight distraction or break in focus causes everything to crash down in your mind.
-Over time, people have began to believe that this is "normal", and a sign of a good programmer.
+Over time, people have begun to believe that this is "normal", and a sign of a good programming experience.
 Don't believe this lie --- it's not!
 A good programming experience involves maintaining as *little* in your head as possible, and letting the compiler handle remembering/checking the rest!

 #### The final test